 Fosters megalomaniacal and arrogant organizations that think they are God's

-special formal denominations.
+special formal denominations or sects.

 Actively teaches a dark and sinister theology that is based in

 misunderstandings from the Old Testament mythology and planet

 If left unchecked by more moderate humanitarian forces, produces social,

 political and military tyranny backed up by force and violence.

 Accepts second, third, and fourth hand accounts of what Jesus said and meant, written by